its-cyberjaya/IT-Society-website/index.md

 description: Empowerment through technology
 ---

+# About
+We are IT Society - a student-run club in MMU Cyberjaya.
+From time to time, we conduct programming workshops, talks, career fair events, coding competitions, and unconferences such as BarCamp.

 # Vision

 To empower students as active practitioners of information technology and to represent all FCI students.